hellboy1975/pilsi/README.md

 ## About PiLSI

-A squeeze is a passage or element of a cave that requires careful consideration or planning of body positioning and movement to pass through.1
+A squeeze is a passage or element of a cave that requires careful consideration or planning of body positioning and movement to pass through.

 Utilising the Pilkington-Lewis Squeeze Index (PiLSI) cave constrictions can be rated similarly to the climbing grades used by rock climbers.